 Your Steak Is Getting More Antibiotics Than You Are

 We might have bigger problems than fighting that cough.
 A new report reveals that the same antibiotics prescribed to cure sick people are also being fed to healthy animals destined for human consumption.
 But pumping livestock full of antibiotics isn’t doing any of us any favors.
-Instead, the practice is contributing to the development of “superbugs,” or bacteria that are immune to treatment, that are making infections harder and more expensive to treat.
+Instead, the practice is contributing to the development of “superbugs,” or bacteria that are immune to treatment, which are making human infections harder and more expensive to treat.

 What’s the Deal?